pymc-devs/pymc-examples/examples/ode_models/ODE_Lotka_Volterra_multiple_ways.myst.md

 +++

-### Simulate with Aesara Scan
+### Simulate with Pytensor Scan

 +++

 Finally, we can write the system of ODEs as a forward simulation solver within PyMC.
-The way to write for-loops in PyMC is with `aesara.scan.`  Gradients are then supplied to the sampler via autodifferentiation.
+The way to write for-loops in PyMC is with `pytensor.scan.`  Gradients are then supplied to the sampler via autodifferentiation.

 First, we should test that the time steps are sufficiently small to get a reasonable estimate.